 This weekend our Senior Minister Jodie McNeill will be speaking on “The Battle of the Builders” as we kick off an all-new series called ‘How to Build the Church’.

-During our 5pm Saturday service, we’ll have our weekly question and answer time, and Jodie will be answering these questions:
+During our 5pm Saturday church service we’ll continue our popular weekly question and answer time, and Jodie will be answering these questions:

 If you’re wanting to check out our church we’d really love you to visit us on Saturday at 5pm for a contemporary service with kids’ program and dinner afterwards.
-Our youth group ‘Alive’ runs straight after dinner on Saturday night.
-Or come along on Sunday at 8am for a Prayer Book service.
+Our youth group ‘Alive’ is taking a break for the holidays.
+Or come along on Sunday at 8am for a classic Anglican service.

 See you at 5pm this Saturday or 8am this Sunday, God willing!